czhangy/UCLA-Core/Upper-Divs/CS-130/Assignments/Assignment-2/README.md

 ### Submission

-- [ ] Submit any config changes for review on Gerrit
+- [x] Submit any config changes for review on Gerrit
-- [ ] Have the TL fill out the team submission form
+- [x] Fill out the team submission form